jesse-prpic/JessePrpic_T1A1/README.md

 Web Browsers (requests, rendering and developer tools):
-We can all agree that the two things that we want from a functioning website is for the content to be fast to load and smooth to interact with, these are the things that developers strive for to achieve and they do this by understanding how performance can be improved and perceived.
+We can all agree that the two things that we want from a functioning website is for the content to be fast to load and smooth to interact with, these are the things that developers strive to achieve and they do this by understanding how performance can be improved and perceived.

 Due to wanting to content from a website to load fast and smooth, developers have two major issues to achieving this and that is latency and how these browsers are single threaded, with the former being the biggest threat as the developers goal to to make the site load as fast as possible or at least appear like it is loading as fast as possible (Populating the Page: How Browsers Work - Web Performance | MDN, n.d.).